 Part exhibition, and part working laboratory, a glass-enclosed conservation lab brings you right into a museum conservator’s world.
 See the tools of the trade and watch as conservators work on a wide array of artifacts being prepared for exhibit in the Museum’s signature galleries.
 Enjoy this unique opportunity to follow conservators as they protect, restore, and preserve pieces of human history in this 2,000 square foot exhibition.

-How do you imagine Africa?
+Through September 2, 2018 How do you imagine Africa?
 Do you see it as the home of powerful nations?
 Do you think of intricately carved masks or fine art?
 Maybe you’re interested in the peoples living in Africa today.
 Imagine Africa with the Penn Museum is a special exhibition investigating your thoughts.
 Visitors will see a small selection from the Penn Museum’s extraordinary African collection, and are asked for their feedback on what they see.
 Community groups are invited to give us more detailed feedback.
 In this way, we will form a picture of what most visitors want to know about the vast continent of Africa.
-With this feedback, the museum will plan a re-installation of the African Gallery.
+With this feedback, the museum is planning a re-installation of the Africa Galleries.
 Join the discussion!
-Give us your feedback to help inform the development of the new Africa Gallery.
+Give us your feedback to help inform the development of the new Africa Galleries.
 Visit the exhibition website

 Today’s Native American leaders are speaking.
 Come and listen.
 Remarkable objects and contemporary voices combine to offer visitors a new understanding of the first inhabitants of this land, as told through Native American perspectives.
 Leave preconceptions behind and discover a living tapestry of Nations with distinct stories, histories, and identities in Native American Voices: The People—Here and Now, a new long-term interactive exhibition.
 Set against the backdrop of more than 200 objects from the Museum’s expansive collections from the United States and Canada, the exhibition challenges stereotypes and tells powerful stories of Native American successes in achieving independence as sovereign, self-governing Nations.
 At multimedia stations, visitors will experience audio and video clips of contemporary Native Americans speaking of the many ways in which they maintain their religious, political, linguistic, and artistic independence.
 Material highlights include Lenape objects from the Delaware Valley region, war bonnets and regalia, intricately woven baskets, contemporary Native American art, and famous stone tools from Clovis, New Mexico, that, at 9,000 to 11,000 years old, are among the oldest objects in the Museum’s collection.
 Over the course of five years, nearly 300 objects representing 85 tribes will be rotated for display.
 Visitors will be able to investigate and sort these objects according to personal interests at interactive digital stations, fashioning their own unique experiences while gaining insight into the materials on display.
 In Native American Voices you will discover: Local Nations Sacred Places Continuing Celebrations New Initiatives View the N.A.V.
 Website